USS Cowpens (CG-63)

-USS Cowpens (CG-63) was a guided missile cruiser in service with the United States Navy from 1991 to 2024.
+USS Cowpens (CG-63) is a decommissioned guided missile cruiser in service with the United States Navy from 1991 to 2024.
 The ship is named after the Battle of Cowpens, a major American victory near Cowpens, South Carolina, in the American Revolution.
 She was built at the Bath Iron Works in Maine.
 Cowpens was last stationed at Naval Base San Diego.

 History

 1980s and 1990s

 Cowpens keel was laid 23 December 1987, at Bath Iron Works; she was launched 11 March 1989, and sponsored by Lucy Mustin, wife of Vice Admiral Henry C. Mustin.
 Cowpens was commissioned 9 March 1991 in Charleston, South Carolina, In January 1993, Cowpens was one of four ships to launch Tomahawk missiles against a nuclear production facility in Iraq.

 In June 1994, Cowpens deployed with and her Battlegroup to the Korean Peninsula during the 1994 Nuclear Crisis in the region.
 On 12 July, she took part in a search for wreckage from NL-102, an F-14A from VF-51 that crashed the previous night aboard Kitty Hawk.
 On 30 August, Cowpens was overflown by two ROCAF F-5 Tigers while moving to rejoin the Kitty Hawk Battlegroup following a port visit to British Hong Kong.
 Between 8-12 November, Cowpens and the Kitty Hawk Battlegroup joined with several JSMDF units to participate in ANNUALEX 06G.
 The Battlegroup returned on 22 December.

 Cowpens made another deployment with Kitty Hawk on 11 October 1996.
 While making her way to the Persian Gulf in late November, the ship avoided Typhoon Carlo.
 During mid-December, a visit to Bahrain was cut short as Cowpens was ordered to observe the firing of Iranian C-802 cruise missiles from Jask.
 In January 1997, the ship would win her fifth Battle E award.

 Cowpenss ELINT crew detected a Chinese-flagged vessel on 3 February 1997.
 The vessel was smuggling Iraqi oil illegally in violation of UN Sanctions and was seized by and in coordination with HSL-16 Det.8.
 On 8 February the ship took part in an exercise that successfully integrated the Kitty Hawk Battlegroup into the Theater Ballistic Missile Defense (TBMD), which included MIM-104 Patriot missile sites in Bahrain and USSPACECOM assets in space.
 The ship returned to San Diego on 11 April 1997.